MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Materials

 Highly reflective and dark materials are difficult to detect with HoloLens.
-If HoloLens is unable to detect the surface, AOA will not be able to use sensor data for alignment and detection.
+If HoloLens is unable to detect the surface, Azure Object Anchors will not be able to use sensor data for alignment and detection.

 ### Limitations